Visit Your Legislator

 Step 2: Contact your Representative and Senators

-Call the member's Washington, DC office and request a meeting in the local district office nearest you.
-Askf or the scheduler and explain the purpose of your visit.
+Call the member's Washington, DC office and request a meeting with the legislator in the local district office nearest you.
+Ask for the scheduler and explain the purpose of your visit.

 "Hello.
 My name is [NAME] and I am from [CITY].
-I'm a constituent and a volunteer with the Crohn's & Colitis Foundation of America.
+I'm a constituent and a volunteer with the Crohn's & Colitis Foundation.
 I would like to stop by the [REPRESENTATIVE'S or SENATOR'S] local office and briefly talk with them about supporting issues pertinent to patients with inflammatory bowel diseases."